liferay/lexicon-site/src/pages/docs/patterns/Charts/chart-interaction.md

 ---
 title: "Interaction"
-description: "A description of the basic intection behaviors for all charts so the user always know what to expect."
+description: "A description of the basic expected interaction behaviors for all charts."
 layout: "guide"
 weight: 2
 ---